- Safeguarding Policy

 It is accepted that the RFL aims to prevent people with a history relevant and significant offending from having contact with children, young people or vulnerable adults and prevent them having the opportunity to influence policies or practice with children or young people.
 This is to prevent direct sexual or physical harm to children or young people or vulnerable adults and to minimise the risk of grooming within rugby league.

 - Castleford Tigers Rugby League Club supports the RFL’s Whistle Blowing Policy.
 Any adult or young person with concerns about a colleague can whistle blow by contacting the RFL Safeguarding team (see details below).

-- Castleford Tigers Rugby League Club has appointed a Club Welfare Manager (CWM) in line with the RFL’s role profile.
-The CWM will take part in training as defined in the RFL’s Safeguarding Education and Training Strategy.
-The CWM is the first point of contact for all club members and parents/carers regarding concerns for the welfare of any child or young person or vulnerable adult.
-The CWM will be familiar with the procedures for referring any concerns and will play a proactive role in increasing an awareness of poor practice and abuse amongst club members.
-In line with the RFL Safeguarding and Adults at Risk Policy, where necessary our Club Welfare Manager will work with the RFL Safeguarding Manager, who is responsible for the coordination of any statutory services involvement’.
+- Castleford Tigers Rugby League Club has appointed a Player Welfare Manager (PWM) in line with the RFL’s role profile.
+The PWM will take part in training as defined in the RFL’s Safeguarding Education and Training Strategy.
+The PWM is the first point of contact for all club members and parents/carers regarding concerns for the welfare of any child or young person or vulnerable adult.
+The PWM will be familiar with the procedures for referring any concerns and will play a proactive role in increasing an awareness of poor practice and abuse amongst club members.
+In line with the RFL Safeguarding and Adults at Risk Policy, where necessary our Player Welfare Manager will work with the RFL Safeguarding Manager, who is responsible for the coordination of any statutory services involvement’.